 will be applied, but if you want to use a particular style, you can find many

-files for common citation formats here.
+.csl files for common citation formats here.
 Warning: this is a massive

 repository.

-Now that you have your .bib
+Now that you have your .bib bibliography, and your .csl style file, you

 are all set to generate a bibliography from a markdown file (let’s assume you

-have some file called example.md
+have some file called example.md).

 You can generate PDF output via: